kamsza/moral-dilema-detector/README.md

 # Moral dilemma detector
-This project consits of 3 different modules.
+This project consists of 3 different modules.
 ## Moral dilemma detector
 Application with GUI that uses generated scenarios to detect moral dilemmas.
 Scenario generator is integrated so that you can generate new scenarios without leaving the app.
 ### Requirements